 All women students of computing and related subjects1 are invited to enter one of the poster contests at the BCSWomen Lovelace Colloquium.

-This will be held on April 8th, 2020, at the University of Stirling.
+This will be held on March 30th, 2021, at Lancaster University.

 To enter the poster contest, you will have to write a 250 word abstract on the topic of your poster.